eshaanarora99/Connect4-RL/README.md

 M2.h5 - Baseline model — Nico

-M2_PG_trained.h5 - Nico’s PG-trained version of M2 — Nico
+M2_PG_trained.h5 - Nico’s PG-trained version of M2 — Nico (See Slack Not on github yet - I will add tmrw as I need to use GitHub LFS)